Amigoxchange/AmigoTesting/README.md

 # AmigoXchange

-AmigoXchange is a decentralized crypto-to-fiat platform built on Solana, enabling users to swap any token and off-ramp to Naira — all directly from their wallet, with no intermediaries.
+AmigoXchange is a decentralized crypto-to-fiat platform built on Solana, enabling users to swap any token and off-ramp to Fiat - all directly from their wallet, with no intermediaries and no wallet confusion.

 Features